 - Constant illness (withdrawal)

-There are other symptoms that are specific to each substance, but these are a good place to start.
-Try to avoid conflict with your teen if you notice these signs while you’re still trying to figure it out.
+Other symptoms are specific to each substance, but these are a good place to start.
+Avoid conflict with your teen if you notice these signs while trying to figure it out.
 Don’t be accusatory, but develop a plan right away.

-We’ll discuss that more later, but for now, see if these signs add up.
-None of them are telltale signs, as teens can be quite secretive, so pay close attention starting today to see if your concerns have merit or not.
+We’ll discuss that later, but see if these signs add up for now.
+None of them are telltale signs, as teens can be quite secretive, so pay close attention starting today to see if your concerns have merit.

 However, these risks are amplified during our teenage years.
 Here are some of the biggest concerns.

-In the short-term, substance abuse in young people is likely to lead to lifelong brain damage.
-Our teenage years are a critical time for overall development, and substances can significantly impede that development.
+In the short term, substance abuse in young people will likely lead to lifelong brain damage.
+Our teenage years are critical for overall development, and substances can significantly impede that development.

 Substance abuse will damage nearly every part of the brain, too.
-This will ultimately lead to effects on communication between parts of the brain, memory, critical thinking, and risk assessment.
-All of these pose long-term dangers to healthy adolescent brain development that they may carry throughout their lives.
+This will ultimately affect communication between parts of the brain, memory, critical thinking, and risk assessment.
+These pose long-term dangers to healthy adolescent brain development that they may carry throughout their lives.

-Every time a teen uses these substances, they are only making these problems worse.
+Every time a teen uses these substances, they only worsen these problems.
 Substances do not belong in a teenage brain unless controlled and prescribed by an appropriate healthcare provider, making this a time-sensitive issue.
 Our brains play a huge role in who we are as people.

 Developing Lifelong Habits

 Again, our teenage years are critical to our development in adulthood, so what we do during those years will affect the rest of our lives.
-Believe it or not, teens that have their first drinks before age 15 are 5 times more likely to develop an alcohol addiction later in life.
+Believe it or not, teens who first drink before age 15 are 5 times more likely to develop an alcohol addiction later in life.

 Unfortunately, that doesn’t just apply to alcohol.
 How many habits or hobbies did you pick up in your teenage years that you still use today, for better or worse?
-Substance abuse is a corrosive habit to develop so early on, and it needs to be stopped as soon as possible.
+Substance abuse is a corrosive habit to develop early on and must be stopped as soon as possible.